jrehor/kcc/README.md

  1f*2                  /1f is the same as 1.0
 2f

- `i$42.99              /explicit cast float to int discards mantissa, i.e. floor 42
+ `i$42.99              /explicit cast float to int discards mantissa, aka floor 42

- `i$42.0 42.99         /same goes for float vectors
+ `i$42.0 42.99         /same is true for float vectors 42 42
-42 42

- 0+"abc"               /adding an int atom to a char vector yields an int vector of ascii codes 97 98 99
+ 0+"abc"               /adding an int atom to a char vector yields an int vector of its ascii codes 97 98 99

  `c$1+"HAL9000"        /increment ascii codes by one, cast back to char, surprise: